-How do you get a picky eater to eat everything…or almost everything?
 I bet you’re thinking, “Ha!
 Ha!
-She has never met my child.
+You have never met my child.
 This will never happen.”

 Yep.
 I get that.

 But we all start out the same way when we are born.
 We neither like nor dislike anything when we come out of the womb.
 Something changes at one point or another.
 From my observation, the change happens when a child becomes a toddler.